usethisname1419/passmaster/README.md

 it creates random and structured pass words.

 i created this because i can never find any other language password lists.

+passmaster is kind of the samething without language choices